h2o/h2o/deps/mruby/doc/guides/mrbgems.md

 This will cause the `custom` GemBox to be read in during the build process, adding `mruby-time` and `mrbgems-example` to the build.

-If you want, you can put GemBox outside of mruby directory.
+If you want, you can put GemBox outside the mruby directory.
 In that case you must specify an absolute path like below.

 ```ruby